eslint/eslint/docs/rules/no-undef.md

 var bar = a + 1;
 ```

+Note that this rule does not disallow assignments to read-only global variables.
+See [no-global-assign](no-global-assign.md) if you also want to disallow those assignments.

+This rule also does not disallow redeclarations of global variables.
+See [no-redeclare](no-redeclare.md) if you also want to disallow those redeclarations.

 ## Options

 * `typeof` set to true will warn for variables used inside typeof check (Default false).